Cole Sletten • May 20, 2025

 That structure let us get really damn good at what we were doing, it maximized our enjoyment and sense of accomplishment and minimized our fear of failure.
 Game design has long understood the fundamentals of human nature, and has developed principles whose power works well beyond the pixelated walls of any game.

-Right now we have economic inequality problems and power imbalances that are about the get exponentially worse.
+Right now we have economic inequality problems and power imbalances in our society that are about the get exponentially worse.
 I think game design might point the way for a solution.
 What if we took that classic video game structure seriously—not just as nostalgia, but as a framework for a fairer and more resilient economy for the future?

 The Structural Problem